If you have any questions related to my services, you will hopefully find the answer below. If not, please get in touch.

 Q. How much rebate can I expect?

 A. If you are a private client, this will depend on your level of Private Health extras cover, please check with your provider.
 If you have a Medicare care plan, the current rebate amount is $52.95.

 Q. What can I expect from an initial consultation?

 A. An initial consultation will involve lots of chatting and getting to know you.
-There will be many questions as I assess your medical, clinical, social and food history.
-I will use this information along with your nutrition goals to create effective strategies to help you to reach your goals.
+There will be questions related to your medical and social history, as well as questions about your relationship with food.
+I will use this information along with your nutrition goals to create effective strategies to help you to reach outcomes.

 Q. Will you write me a up a diet plan?

 No. Studies have shown that around 90% of people who lose weight through dieting will regain this weight within two years, so I steer away from generic diet plans because they perpetuate the dieting cycle and disordered eating.
 Instead, I prefer to work with you to establish realistic and achievable eating strategies that you will maintain for life.